HaydenSeiv/TheGroceryList/README.md

 ## 🎯 About

-The Grocery List is a comprehensive shopping management application that revolutionizes how you plan and execute your grocery shopping trips.
-By allowing users to create custom store layouts and organize items accordingly, it provides an optimized shopping experience that saves time and reduces forgotten items.
+The Grocery List organizes your shopping by store layout.
+Map your grocery store's aisles once, and your lists will automatically sort items in the order you'll encounter them while shopping.
+It's a straightforward solution to make grocery shopping faster and more organized.

 ### Key Highlights
 - **Smart Store Layouts**: Create and customize your store's aisle layout for efficient shopping routes